The Best Way to Change Car Insurance Companies

 How to save money when you change car insurance companies

 One challenge of switching car insurance companies is that you need to have your new policy in effect before you can cancel your old one.
-While you'll eventually be able to get a refund from your insurance company for the time your policies overlap, people without a lot of extra cash may find that this is a barrier to switching insurance companies, even if it saves money in the long run.
+While you'll eventually be able to get a refund from your insurance company for the time your policies overlap, people without a lot of extra cash may find that this is a barrier to switching, even if it saves money in the long run.

 - Use a credit card to pay your bill, if you have one: There are two benefits to this.
 First, you won't have to pay your car insurance bill until your credit card bill is due, usually about a month later.
 Second, paying your current bill with a card means you'll get your refund on the same card, which is usually processed faster than a paper check.
 You might also get cash back or other benefits from your credit card.